-The Religious Coalition for Emergency Human Needs, which operates an emergency shelter and family shelter and offers homelessness prevention services, has partnered with us to transform some of their unused green space into a garden for its clients.
-With the help of Aramark Building Communities and the Coastal Studies students, we constructed two pilot vegetable rain garden beds in September, 2017.
-Funds from the Chesapeake Bay Trust, the EPA Region III, and the Rotary Club of Carroll Creek funded construction of an additional 10 garden beds in 2018.
-In 2019, the site will also keep bees.
+The Religious Coalition for Emergency Human Needs, which operates an emergency shelter / family shelter and offers homelessness prevention services, has partnered with us to transform some of their unused green space into a garden for its clients.
+With the help of Aramark Building Communities and the coastal studies students, we constructed two pilot vegetable rain garden beds in September, 2017.
+Funds from the Chesapeake Bay Trust, the EPA Region III and the Rotary Club of Carroll Creek funded construction of an additional 10 garden beds in 2018.
+In 2019, the site began keeping bees.

-In 2018, we helped build 8 traditional raised beds at the Islamic Society of Frederick, and 3 Vegetable Rain Gardens will be added in the spring 2019.
+In 2018, we helped build eight traditional raised beds at the Islamic Society of Frederick and three Vegetable Rain Gardens were added in spring 2019.
 Volunteers at the Islamic Society will assist children in gardening, and produce will be distributed through their food pantry as well as through our other distribution partners.

-In 2018, we helped build 2 Vegetable Rain Gardens at the Boys and Girls Club.
-Starting in Spring, 2019, children who are part of the BGC after-school and summer programs will participate in planting and maintaining the gardens and will be able to take the produce home with them.
+In 2018, we helped build two Vegetable Rain Gardens at the Boys and Girls Club.
+Starting in spring 2019, children who are part of the BGC after-school and summer programs will participate in planting and maintaining the gardens and will be able to take the produce home with them.

 The FNP garden has been operating for about a decade at 351 Ballenger Creek Dr. It has grown tremendously under its garden coordinator and Master Gardener, David Muns.
 It currently has 135 plots, with 100 of them being rented to local families and the other 35 functioning as community plots, with produce being distributed through the FFSN.
 There are also extensive pollinator plots and colonies of bees.
 David is happy to host tours of the garden.
 Contact him at email@example.com.